If These Old Walls Could Speak

 I wondered if anyone loved her.

 Then I started noticing her shuffling along our block.
-The second or third time I looked out the window and spotted her shambling self, I pointed her out to Groom.
+The second or third time I looked out the window and spotted her shambling self, I pointed her out to Byron.

 He responded, “Yea, she lives across the street, kitty-corner, in the house on the triple lot.
 She’s walking home.”